-I could have just talked about myself in Manikaran — I arrived in Manikaran at noon.
+Consider this paragraph: “I arrived in Manikaran at noon.
 I wanted to take a long hot bath in the thermal pools so I walked to the temple.
 But as families and their children had already crowded the bath, I got out early.
 After the bath, I was hungry so I ate a samosa.
-The rudraksha males were beautiful so I went to one shop to buy.
+The rudraksha males were beautiful so I went to one shop to buy.“

-When I arrived in Manikaran at noon, the town was bustling with activity.
-Without wasting time, I headed to the temple to take a hot bath in the natural springs there.
-Some twenty children were playing in and around the temple pool while their mothers howled at the children asking them to get out of the water quickly.
+“When I arrived in Manikaran at noon, the town was bustling with activity.
+Tired from the journey, I headed to the temple to bathe in the natural hot springs.
+Some twenty children were playing in and around the temple pool.
+The mothers yelled to get the children out of the water.

-6. Weave the facts in the story
+6. Weave the facts throughout the story

-The museum was opened in 1871.
+Read this: “The museum was opened in 1871.
 With the ticket, we got an audio tour of the museum.
 The museum had four walls, all painted white, and four galleries.
 The first gallery is of the realism paintings.
 Then comes the second gallery with oil paintings.
 The third gallery is of natural paintings.
-By the fourth gallery, the writer d..o..z…e..s.s. off… The reader d.o.z…z…e.s off……
+By the fourth gallery, the writer d..o..z…e..s.s. off… The reader d.o.z…z…e.s off… “

-Now consider this.
+Now consider this:

-The ticket to the museum said that it was opened for public in 1871.
-Out of the four museum galleries, I first walked towards the realism paintings’ gallery.
+“The ticket to the museum said it opened to the public in 1871.
+Out of the four museum galleries, I first walked towards the realism paintings gallery.

 …Journey in the realism paintings gallery…